rgb-protocol/RGB-Documentation/annexes/commitments.md

 | `BundleId`           | `TransitionBundle`                   | conceal and partial strict serialization                                                       | `rgb:bundle#2024-02-03`       |
 | `SecretSeal`         | `BlindSeal`                          | conceal and strict serialization                                                               | `seals:secret#2024-02-03`     |

-(1): "URN suffix" is a part which follows "urn:lnp-bp:" prefix.
+(1): "URN suffix" is the part that follows the "urn:lnp-bp:" prefix.

-Additionally to these types there are two other commitment ids used internally by merklization and strict encoding procedures: `MerkleHash` (discussed in the Merklization section above) and `StrictHash` from `commit_verify` crate:
+Additionally to these types there are three other commitment ids used internally by merklization and strict encoding procedures:

 | Commitment ID     | Tag URN suffix                                   |
 |-------------------|--------------------------------------------------|